Research

 • Dissertation Committee: Xiao-Jun Zhang (Co-chair), Omri Even-Tov (Co-chair), Ulrike Malmendier, Panos Patatoukas,

-• Presented at: 2026 FARS Mid-year Meeting (scheduled), Santa Clara University, University of Hawaii Manoa, Lehigh University, Fairfield University, Boise State University, Emerging Researchers Consortium in Accounting at Naples, Boston University, Indiana University Bloomington, AAA/Deloitte Foundation/J. Michael Cook Doctoral Consortium, UC Berkeley Finance Lunch Seminar, UC Berkeley Accounting Seminar
+• Presented at: 2026 AAA FARS Mid-year Meeting, Santa Clara University, University of Hawaii Manoa, Lehigh University, Fairfield University, Boise State University, Boston University, Indiana University Bloomington, Emerging Researchers Consortium in Accounting at Naples, AAA/Deloitte Foundation/J. Michael Cook Doctoral Consortium, UC Berkeley Finance Lunch Seminar, UC Berkeley Accounting Seminar

 • Abstract: This study examines how shareholder votes influence executive disclosures, leveraging the mandatory adoption of Say-on-Pay (SoP) in the United States, which requires regular shareholder votes on executive compensation.
 My identification strategy relies on a difference-in-differences design that exploits intra-firm variations in SoP exposure among executives participating in earnings conference calls.
 I find that executives subject to SoP provide abnormally optimistic disclosures to potentially influence shareholders’ perceptions of their performance and voting decisions.
 This tone inflation is associated with more favorable SoP voting results but subsequent declines in firm value, suggesting it is strategic.
 Further analysis indicates that the documented tone inflation is driven by executives’ heightened career concerns and compensation more closely tied to stock performance after SoP adoption.
 Strong internal and external monitoring partially mitigates the executives’ strategic tone inflation.
 Overall, the findings highlight the unintended consequences of shareholder votes on managers’ strategic disclosure incentives.